Ambition42/PACEM-Project/README.md

 git clone https://github.com/Ambition42/PACEM-Project.git
 ```

 Upload the Arduino script to your board.
-Make sure to connect

 Run the Python script.
 You should see a graphical interface appear.